 News & Publications

-Some facts on Pumpkins, From the Illinois Agriculture in the Classroom 2018-19 Calendar for Teachers.
+Some facts on Water, From the Illinois Agriculture in the Classroom SM Calendar for Teachers,

-Visit Cook County Farm Bureau® member Farms, Greenhouse & Garden Centers for all your planting needs this Fall!
+Visit Cook County Farm Bureau® member Farms, Greenhouse & Garden Centers for all your planting needs!

 In October, Farm Bureau voting members who have provided their email addresses received a “SNAP” Viewpoint Survey.
 The purpose of this survey was to gauge members’ thoughts on the Cook County Forest Preserve District’s possible property tax increase.

 City of Chicago Alderman Raymond Lopez followed through on his threat to introduce an ordinance to limit livestock from residential areas without a “Livestock Permit” from the Commissioner of Health.
 “Livestock” includes domesticated four-legged farm animals, including, but not limited to swine, sheep, and goats.
 The ordinance also limits “fowl” which includes any poultry or waterfowl.
 “Roosters” are defined separately.

 Join us Saturday, November 23rd at 10 AM, at Clarke’s Garden Center, 2061 E 14th St, Lynwood.
 “Mike "Greenhouse" Chubinski, the Horticulture Specialist at Clarke's Garden Center will be teaching this workshop.
 Done with fresh greenery and festive colors, this potted beauty will grace your porch or patio for the season.

 Longer Lasting Avocados?
 (Chicago Tribune) – A new technology that extends the life of avocados and other produce is coming soon to grocery stores nationwide.
 Apeel Sciences, a California startup that aims to reduce food waste by giving produce a spoilage-resistant skin, announced that its longer-lasting avocados will be sold at more than 1,100 Kroger grocery stores across the country.